 Be Safe from Substance Use

-Alcohol, tobacco and drug misuse and addiction continue to affect individuals and families across Pennsylvania and the nation.
-Help is available to individuals and families affected by substance use.
+Tobacco and alcohol misuse and addiction continue to affect individuals and families across the nation.
+Help is available.

-Health Partners Plans (HPP) is committed to compassionately helping and supporting our members affected by substance use.
+Jefferson Health Plans is committed to compassionately helping and supporting our members seeking tobacco cessation and/or alcohol recovery.
 This page contains information about resources available to our members.

-Thousands of Americans receive help for alcohol use and abuse every single day.
+Thousands of Americans receive help for alcohol use every single day.
 If you’re struggling, you are not alone.
 Help is available if you or a family member is concerned about your drinking.

 What is At-Risk Drinking?